 Experienced travelers may agree on this, you don't need half of the things you pack in a jiffy.
 The more you travel, the better you get at packing.
 However, for those that travel not so often, these tips will guide you.
 They will not only reduce the time you take to pack, but also ensure that you don't pay excess luggage charges.

-Prepare a list of items that you think you have to pack in your suitcase.
+Make a list of items that you want to pack in your suitcase.
 Some items differ with every trip.
-For example, if you're going for a surf trip, you'd probably need all things beach.
+For example, if you're going for a surf trip, you'd need all things beach.
 Pack for just half the trip.
 From the first day itself, start washing your clothes or give them for laundry.
 This list that you make, will also serve as a checklist for your return trip.